teriyakichild/zabbixhistory2csv/README.md

 # Zabbixhistory2csv

 This tool is used to pull history from the zabbixapi by itemid and output to csv file.

+Tested on python2.7 with zabbix2.2.

 ## Usage:
 ```